Description and Mission Statement

 The CCB is looking to fund outstanding candidates, both clinical or basic science researchers, who are interested in studying topics aligned with the mission of the CCB and with a strong desire for interactions and collaborations with the labs in the IRP.

-The NHP-PC is a collaborative initiative between multiple laboratories that are investigating synaptic level neural mechanisms in nonhuman primates and drawing comparisons to the mechanisms found in rodent brains.
+The CBPC is a collaborative initiative between multiple laboratories that are investigating synaptic level neural mechanisms in nonhuman primates and drawing comparisons to the mechanisms found in rodent brains.

 CCB Seed Grant